ragbone/TEM-Daily/README.md

 # TEM Daily
-Find out everything about startups, including tips for startup success.
+** Find out everything about startups, including tips for startup success.**

 # About Us
 We are a group of startup enthusiasts, with diverse experience in venture capital, IT and marketing.

+Require "About Us"

 # Love What We Do?
 Drop us a line, we would love to hear from you &#x1F499;